isomerpages/pmo-nccs/_who-we-are/inter-ministerial-committee-on-climate-change.md

 **Members**

-* Mr Lawrence Wong, Deputy Prime Minister, and Minister for Finance
+* Mr Lawrence Wong, Deputy Prime Minister and Minister for Finance
 * Ms Grace Fu, Minister for Sustainability and the Environment
 * Dr Vivian Balakrishnan, Minister for Foreign Affairs
 * Mr Gan Kim Yong, Minister for Trade and Industry
-* Mr S Iswaran, Minister for Transport, and Minister-in-charge of Trade Relations
+* Mr S Iswaran, Minister for Transport and Minister-in-charge of Trade Relations
 * Mr Desmond Lee, Minister for National Development
 * Ms Indranee Rajah, Minister, Prime Minister’s Office, Second Minister for Finance and Second Minister for National Development